 After having a relaxing evening at onsen hot spring, head to the third prefecture on the itinerary; Akita.
 From Oishida Station, take Yamagata Shinkansen to Shinjo Station, and then transfer to JR Ou Line and get off at Yokote Station.
 After about a 3 hours train ride, you will finally be in Akita prefecture.

 Let’s explore around the Yokote area for a couple of hours before heading to Kakunodate Samurai District.
 You can choose from Yokote Park, Akita Museum of Modern Art and Akita Furusato Village for your local experience.
-During winter, this area is famous for Kamakura snow hut, and you can see the exhibition of snow huts at Kamakura-kan for all year round.
+During winter, this area is famous for Kamakura snow hut, and you can see the exhibition of snow huts at Kamakura-kan all year round.

 At 2pm, take Akita Shinkansen to Omagari Station and then transfer to Shimonobu Line to Kakunodate Station.
 You can either walk for 15 minutes or take a bus to Yokomachi-Jumonji to the Samurai District, which used to be a castle town during the Edo period.
 You can visit actual Samurai Houses, and if you rent a kimono and take a rickshaw ride, it’ like traveling back in time.
-In spring about 400 weeping cherry trees will welcome many visitors.
+In spring about 400 beautiful weeping cherry trees will welcome many visitors!